livepeer/grants/.github/ISSUE_TEMPLATE/GrantsApplication.md

 **Describe the solution you are proposing and how it will have a positive impact on the Livepeer developer ecosystem.**

+**Describe why you are the right team with the capability to build this.**

-**Describe the scope of the project including a rough timeline and milestones.**
+**Describe the scope of the project including a 3 month timeline and milestones.**

 **Please estimate hours spent on project based on the above and how much funding you will need.**